Get a Taste of Old-School Maine with a Road Trip on Route 1

 Starting at the Piscataqua River in the south, Route 1 traces the jagged Atlantic shore, winding through postcard-worthy New England towns and swaths of dense forest along the way.
 It nearly reaches the easternmost point of the US mainland before it pivots north, ending right at the Canadian border.
-Just think of Route 1 as Maine’s answer to the Pacific Coast Highway -- or in other words, the best damn road trip in the state.
+Think of Route 1 as Maine’s answer to the Pacific Coast Highway—in other words, it's the best damn road trip in the state.

-But don’t come to Vacationland without taking a bite out of its funkier side.
-Along these scenic sandy shores, you’ll get a taste of Maine’s most legendary eateries: like a retro women-owned hot dog stand, a 19th-century general store, and an old “lunch wagon.”
-Some are over 100 years old, and help make this state’s culinary history one of the richest on the East Coast.
-So cruise up Route 1 and discover old-school Maine at its tastiest.
+But you can't come to Vacationland without taking a bite out of its funkier side.
+Along these scenic sandy shores, you’ll get a taste of Maine’s most legendary eateries, including a retro women-owned hot dog stand, a 19th century general store, and a traditional “lunch wagon.”
+Some are over 100 years old, helping make this state’s culinary history one of the richest on the East Coast.

 1359 US-1, Cape Neddick

 Instead of a lobster roll, we highly recommend you kick this road trip off with a hot dog.
-But it’s not one of the state’s infamous “red snapper” hot dogs (more on those here) but the classically steamed weiners from Flo’s.
-Lines are long and the ceiling low at this funky roadside shack in Cape Neddick, which has been women-owned since 1959.
-The “Maine” attraction (sorry, we had to) is neither the frank nor the bun, but the housemade secret relish spooned on top with a dash of celery salt.
-You won’t miss the lobster one bit.
+It’s not one of the state’s infamous “red snapper” dogs (more on those here), but the classically steamed wieners from Flo’s.
+The lines are long and the ceiling low at this quirky roadside shack in Cape Neddick, which has been women-owned since 1959.
+The “Maine” attraction (sorry, had to) is neither the frank nor the bun, but the housemade secret relish spooned on top and finished with a dash of celery salt.
+You won’t miss the lobster one bit, promise.

 2265 Post Rd, Wells